The Kaldi Home Coffee Bean Roaster Review – All You Need To Know

 This coffee bean roaster also comes with a removable chaff tray that will catch the beans’ thin layers of dried skin (3): a blessing when it comes to the much-dreaded cleaning process!
 It also has a handy free volt adapter (which lets you switch between 110V and 220V) that is included in its body.

 The only reason we didn’t give it 5 stars: there is no smoke suppression (just make sure you roast in a ventilated room, under your kitchen fan or outdoors) and the gas burner needed to operate this roasting machine is not included, just like any other Kaldi roaster.
 Not to worry, though: if you don’t feel like buying a gas-burning ring (which is very cheap, anyway), your gas.

-This electric coffee roaster is very practical and user-friendly.
-Sure, there will be a little learning curve and you might have to spend some time dialing in to perfect your coffee roasting technique, but that’s normal with coffee roasters, especially if this is your first.
+This coffee roaster is very practical and user-friendly.
+Sure, there will be a little learning curve and you might have to spend some time dialling in to perfect your coffee roasting technique, but that’s normal with coffee roasters, especially if this is your first.
 Once you get used to its settings, it’ll be pretty easy (and don’t forget that the probe rod will be incredibly useful to check the results as you go!).
 In the meantime, if you want a cheeky head start, learn how to roast coffee beans.

 Roasting Capacity 4/5

 This Kaldi model lets you roast up to 300g of raw green coffee beans in one go: that’s pretty good for a home roaster!
 Once you grind your roasted beans, you’ll get around 40 cups worth of coffee from each roast.
 If thats still not enough for you, check out the Behmor 1600 roaster, which can roast up to 1 pound at a time.